seanohagan/seanohagan.github.io/_pages/about.md

   - /about.html
 ---

-I'm a senior undergraduate student at the University of Connecticut studying mathematics and statistics, with some coursework in physics as well.
+I'm a senior undergraduate student at the University of Connecticut studying mathematics and statistics.

 I am broadly interested in probability, statistics, and analysis.